Azure/azure-docs-powershell-azuread/azureadps-2.0-preview/AzureAD/Add-AzureADDeviceRegisteredUser.md

 PS C:\> Add-AzureADDeviceRegisteredUser -ObjectId $Device.ObjectId -RefObjectId $User.ObjectId
 ```

-The first command gets a user by using the Get-AzureADUser (./Get-AzureADUser.md)cmdlet, and then stores it in the $User variable.
+The first command gets a user by using the [Get-AzureADUser](./Get-AzureADUser.md) cmdlet, and then stores it in the $User variable.

-The second command gets a device by using the Get-AzureADDevice (./Get-AzureADDevice.md)cmdlet, and then stores it in the $Device variable.
+The second command gets a device by using the [Get-AzureADDevice](./Get-AzureADDevice.md) cmdlet, and then stores it in the $Device variable.

 The final command adds the user in $User as the registered user for the device in $Device.
-Both parameters use the ObjectId property of specified object.
+Both parameters use the **ObjectId** property of specified object.

 ## PARAMETERS

 ### -ObjectId
-@{Text=}

 ```yaml
 Type: String
 Parameter Sets: (All)